 How does a cash-secured put work?

-An example of a cash-covered put
+An example of a cash-secured put

 Advantages of cash-secured puts